heedrox/triangulame/README.md

 A game based on Phaser 3 Webpack Project Template

-A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.
+A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Vite 6](https://vite.dev/) that includes hot-reloading for development and production-ready builds.

-This has been updated for Phaser 3.70.0 version and above.
+This has been updated for Phaser 3.90.0 version and Node.js 20.

 Loading images via JavaScript module `import` is also supported, although not recommended.